-So I went to the Farmer’s Market yesterday morning.
+So I went to the Farmers Market yesterday morning.
 There is something about the small tables scattered with vegetables so freshly picked that they still have dirt on them that invoke my warm and fuzzies.
-I am a big veggie-aholic.
-They are packed with so much nutrients, and I can really feel the effects of these great properties when I eat them.
+But what can I say, I am a BIG veggie-aholic!

-In the late spring, my family plants our vegetable garden, so in the summer, we are blessed with an abundance of tomatoes, carrots, eggplant, zucchini, squash, cucumbers, peppers, herbs, and a variety of leafy greens.
+In the late spring my family plants our vegetable garden, so that in the summer we are blessed with an abundance of tomatoes, carrots, eggplant, zucchini, squash, cucumbers, peppers, herbs, and a variety of leafy greens.
 Not only are these veggies fresh and at the peak of their nutritional splendor when we eat them, but it certainly cuts down our grocery bill!
 It’s also so nice not having to drive to the store for these ingredients.
 I simply just walk outside and *pluck*.

 Fresh and Nutrition-packed Produce

 Buying from a farmer, you are getting fruits and veggies that are picked at the peak of their ripeness, ensuring the best flavor and nutritional benefits that these products have to offer.
-Generally, when you buy from a supermarket or grocery store, these products are picked before they have fully matured so that they are able to arrive at the stores and sit for a couple of days, meaning you lose out on a lot of nutritional benefits this way.
+Generally, when you buy from a supermarket or grocery store, these products are picked before they have fully matured so that they are able to arrive at the stores and sit for a couple of days.
+This means you lose out on a lot of nutritional benefits and the flavor.
+From farmer to table, you get to enjoy more of these health benefits (and taste benefits).

-When you go to a farmer’s market, you are getting a selection of organic foods that are GMO and pesticide free.
-Eating produce sprayed with chemicals and unnatural products has serious side effects on our organ health, such as cancer.
+When you go to a farmers market, you are getting a selection of organic foods that are GMO and pesticide free.
+Eating produce sprayed with chemicals and unnatural products has serious side effects on your organ health, such as cancer.
 There have been over 260 studies that have linked cancer to agrochemicals.
 Eating organically, you are choosing to eat safe and reduce your risk of these diseases.
+Farmers markets contain a variety of farm stands that offer these organic options for your fruits and vegetables.

 Help the Environment

-When buying locally, you are helping to reduce the impact of CO2 omissions that are produced when transporting produce.
-Since these are local farms, there is less travel, hence a reduced impact on our environment.
-There is also a reduce of package waste that goes into farmer’s markets as well.
+Buying from a farmers market, you are also doing good for the planet.
+The produce from these farm stands comes from local farms, which is a super sustainable option.
+When buying locally, you are helping to reduce the impact of CO2 emissions that are produced during transportation.
+Local farms means less travel, and a reduced impact on our environment.
+There is also a reduce of package waste that goes into farmers markets too.
 Most farmers display their produce in crates and paper bins, leaving non-biodegradable plastic out of the mix.

 Support your Community